Posted by Assure ● May 19, 2021 8:15:22 AM

 In the years ahead, Assure plans to be an active presence in private-public legislative collaborations In Utah, throughout the U.S. and internationally.
 Please contact us if you're interested in participating in this effort.

 Assure is the pioneering, industry-leading provider of comprehensive structuring and administrative services for the syndicate and venture investment community.
 The company offers professional, high-quality services and innovative software that streamlines setting up, closing and managing back-office fund administration for angel and private asset investing.
 Assure’s experience and volume significantly outpaces other fund administrators.
 The company’s approach, which allows clients to structure and close deals faster, cheaper and with more transparency, helped pave the way for the ascendance of the “super angels,” special purpose vehicles, micro VCs and syndicates.The company has worked with more than 1,300 clients, including AngelList, Republic, EquityZen, Forge, EquityBee, Learn Capital, Backstage Capital and LAUNCH, structuring and closing more than 6,100 deals with over $6.5 billion in assets under administration.
-Assure offers a full suite of services, including special purpose vehicle administration, fund accounting and fund taxes, Exempt Reporting Advisor (ERA) services, KYC/AML services, 506(c) accreditation and bookkeeping.
+Assure offers a full suite of services, including special purpose vehicle administration, VC fund administration, VC fund accounting and fund taxes, fund document templates, Exempt Reporting Advisor (ERA) services, KYC/AML services, 506(c) accreditation and bookkeeping.
 For more information about Assure, visit www.assure.co.